thomaswilder/NEMO_activities/QG_Leith/documentation.md

 - Can we write stretching term to restart...?

 But unsure if daily stretching values are appropriate due to model blowing up.
 What do the monthly outputs look like?

+### 3rd July
+Trying a shorter time for stretching calculations -> half day.
+Fails too on rose suite `u-xc856`.

+It could be that the scaling term is computed at every timestep with evolving vorticity gradients, but only the QG stretching term including N^2^ is computed daily.
+- Try an alternative routine that tries this.

+New `ldfdyn.F90` routine not writing `zstx` to output file.
+Perhaps need to initialise the array with zeros, so doing this before the first call of `ldf_dyn_str ()`
+- This fixed it!

+`IDEAL_bump` runs for one year with output.
+- Will commit this to QG Leith git repo.